 1. Coming back to work after time off

-The first seven days you can self-certify.
-Any time off work over 7 days, you will need a note from your GP advising that you are unfit for work (often called a “sick note”).
+The first seven days can be self-certified.
+Any time off work over 7 days, a note is needed from a GP advising that the employee is unfit for work (often called a “fit note”).

 2. Lone working

-- Whether work is to be done at night
+- Whether work is to be done at night.

-- Any risk of violence towards employees
+- Any risk of violence towards employees.

-- Whether the use of harmful substances is required
+- Whether the use of harmful substances is required.

-- Procedures for keeping in touch with lone workers
+- Procedures for keeping in touch with lone workers.

-- Access to first aid services if required by a lone worker
+- Access to first aid services if required by a lone worker.

 For example a technician who fixes photocopiers may be a “lone worker”, but actually spend every day in an office environment surrounded by other people.
-That is a very different situation to a security guard who is the only person on a large construction site.)
+That is a very different situation to a security guard who is the only person on a large construction site.